markovvpavel/markovvpavel/README.md

-# Pavel Markov, Full-Stack Developer!
+# Pavel Markov, Full-Stack Developer

 Welcome to my GitHub profile!
 Below, you'll find an overview of some of my projects, categorized based on their availability.